 The edge of this ecological community was difficult to accurately define due to the extensive prior clearing of the Site to accommodate agricultural practices and the more recent orchard use.
 So, the edge of the community is fragmented and discontinuous.
-A very conservative mapping boundary was used in the DEIS for illustrative purposes.
+A very conservative mapping boundary was used in the DEIS for illustrative purposes (refer to Figure IV.D-1 in Chapter IV.D - Vegetation and Wildlife).